 - Les Papalines d’Avignon – a mix of chocolate and liqueur.

 Shopping in Avignon

 This town is a great place to pick up presents!
-Running through the centre of the walled Old Town, the main street is Rue de la Republique offing lots of interesting shopping with interesting boutiques and tempting food shops as well as French chain stores.
+Running through the centre of the walled Old Town, the main street is Rue de la Republique offing lots of interesting shopping with fascinating, charming boutiques and tempting food shops as well as French chain stores.
 Venture down the side streets and you’ll fine chic boutiques and a designer outlet Donna at number 35.
 Local specialities include olive oil, lavender, sugared fruits and the mustard yellow and olive green Provençal pottery.

 Get your tailor-made city break itinerary

 Osprey Holidays can create a fabulous short break to Avignon designed completely around your needs.
 We can arrange whatever you need, including:

 - All travel and transfers on days of your choice

 - Accommodation from our handpicked range of Aavignon hotels, to suit your budget and requirements

 Our award-winning team can provide expert advice and recommendations, from general questions to tiny details.
 Contact us now for your tailor-made itinerary.

 Population 91,283 Languages French Currency Euro Visa Information No visa required for EU citizens